-Finally, with our scheme of proof passing from the non-fully coupled to the fully coupled regime is actually simple and the real difficulty is to understand how to deal with the non-fully coupled case first.
-The only difference is that in the non-fully coupled case one needs to control four $y$ derivatives of the `frozen semigroup' $P_t^x$ and two $x$-derivatives of the averaged semigroup $\bar{\mathcal P}_t$, in the fully coupled regime one needs the same number of $y$ derivatives of the frozen semigroup $P_t^x$ and but two additional $x$-derivatives of the `averaged semigroup' $\bar{\mathcal P}_t$, i.e. the fully coupled case is just more `computationally intensive', but conceptually it does not require any new ideas.
-Hence in Section \ref{sec:mainresults} we first state all our results in the non-fully coupled case and then in the fully coupled one and the whole paper refers to the non-fully coupled case, with the exception of Section \ref{subsec:fullycoupledresults} and Section \ref{subsec:fullycoupledsketch}, where the fully coupled regime is treated.
-Because in many cases of interest in applications the diffusion coefficients are constant, see \cite{hairerPav,coti2020homogenization,Carsten} and references therein (hence falling in the non-fully coupled case) in the non-fully coupled regime we express all our theorems in terms of directly verifiable conditions on the coefficients of \eqref{slowfullycoupled}-\eqref{fastfully coupled} (not just in terms of SES requirements).
+Finally, with our scheme of proof passing from the non fully coupled to the fully coupled regime is actually simple and the real difficulty is to understand how to deal with the non fully coupled case first.
+The only difference is that in the non fully coupled case one needs to control four $y$ derivatives of the `frozen semigroup' $P_t^x$ and two $x$ derivatives of the averaged semigroup $\bar{\mathcal P}_t$, in the fully coupled regime one needs the same number of $y$ derivatives of the frozen semigroup $P_t^x$ and but two additional $x$ derivatives of the `averaged semigroup' $\bar{\mathcal P}_t$, i.e. the fully coupled case is just more `computationally intensive', but conceptually it does not require any new ideas.
+Hence in Section \ref{sec:mainresults} we first state all our results in the non fully coupled case and then in the fully coupled one and the whole paper refers to the non fully coupled case, with the exception of Section \ref{subsec:fullycoupledresults} and Section \ref{subsec:fullycoupledsketch}, where the fully coupled regime is treated.
+Because in many cases of interest in applications the diffusion coefficients are constant, see \cite{hairerPav,coti2020homogenization,Carsten} and references therein (hence falling in the non fully coupled case) in the non fully coupled regime we express all our theorems in terms of directly verifiable conditions on the coefficients of \eqref{slowfullycoupled}-\eqref{fastfully coupled} (not just in terms of SES requirements).
 Similarly, the techniques of this paper can be used, without requiring any new ideas, to study the homogenization regime and the case in which $W_t$ and $B_t$ are not independent of each other.
 We don't do it here to contain the length of the paper.
 The extension that would require more care is the one to the hypoelliptic case.
 All such questions will be covered in future work.